How do I request a concurrency limit increase for my Lambda function?

 2. In the navigation pane, choose Quota request history.
 A list of your quota requests appears.

-3. Find your concurrency limit increase request.
+3. Find your request to increase your concurrency limit.
 Then, choose the Status option next to the quota increase request.
 The status of your request and the associated support case link appears.

 Note: The initial status of a request is Pending.
 After the status changes to Quota requested, the AWS Support case number appears.